librenms/librenms/doc/Support/Performance.md

 */5  *    * * *   librenms    /opt/librenms/cronic /opt/librenms/poller-wrapper.py 16

-KEEP in MIND that this dosnt always help, it depnds on your system and CPU.
+KEEP in MIND that this doesn't always help, it depends on your system and CPU.
 So Be careful.

 #### Recursive DNS